 Table of Contents

-macOS Partitions Explained
+Understanding macOS Partitions

 Partitions are logically separated storage systems within an individual disk.
 Think of partitioning like splitting up your current hard drive (or an external drive) into two independent containers.
 Effectively, you’re creating two different drives you can run and organize as you wish.